matteobertozzi/easer-insights/README.md

 ### Example of Plain Text metrics dump
 For each metric type we can also provide a text version.
+This library is made for services that may not have an external monitoring system, and being able to have a simple /metrics endpoint is critical to monitor the system.

 ```
 --- Request Count (last 60min) (server_request_count) ---
 Request Count divided by minute